 In a well thought out and complete ceremony the Institute of Technology concludes its graduation of its architecture and civil engineering students.
 What took place on 10 February 2018 saw the culmination of hard work that took 5 years and 6 months to complete.
 Now with this new found knowledge this second batch of architecture students are set out to chart a new course for themselves as the engineers of tomorrow.

-The day saw the President of the University of Gondar, Dr. Desalegn Mengesha, Mr. Birhanu Mulat, Dean of the Institute of Technology and the Vice Presidents of the university coming together to celebrate the occasion.
+The day saw the President of the University of Gondar, Dr. Desalegn Mengesha, Mr. Birhanu Mulat, Director of the Institute of Technology and the Vice Presidents of the university coming together to celebrate the occasion.

 The atmosphere was vibrant with traditional dancers giving a well thought out performance and a crowd of loved ones and friends who showed their love for the graduates.